- Written by Lindsey Huster

 Iconic Monument Valley

-If you are like me and your dad has ever taken over the TV to watch a John Wayne movie, you’ve definitely seen Monument Valley.
+If you are like me and your dad has ever taken over the TV to watch a John Wayne movie, you’ve seen Monument Valley.
 Heard of Forest Gump?
 Back to the Future Part III, National Lampoon’s Vacation, or Disney’s The Lone Ranger?
-What about Thelma and Louise, Mission Impossible II, A Thousand Ways to Die in the West, or Transformers: Age of Extinction?
+What about Thelma and Louise, Mission Impossible II, A Million Ways to Die in the West, or Transformers: Age of Extinction?

 Check out our video